 The Pact’s programs and policies placed equity at the core and benefited from political commitment from the highest level of government.
 It galvanized action from a broad, multi-sectoral group including the Guatemalan government, the Scaling Up Nutrition (SUN) Movement, World Food Programme, World Vision International, the Inter-American Development Bank, and other UN and civil society organizations.
 In just 12 months after its creation, the Zero Hunger Plan achieved positive results in 166 municipalities, particularly for children under five.

 In one locality, the municipal government of Tajumulco formally adopted the healthy municipalities strategy.
 It designed and implemented a local health plan to address social determinants of health in alignment with the Zero Hunger Pact.
-Tajumulco has set up a Municipal Commission on Health, Food Security and Nutrition (COMUSSAN) to coordinate implementation of the Zero Hunger Pact.
-The City Council, represented by the council member for health, chairs the Commission and provides legal backing for its activities.
+Tajumulco set up a Municipal Commission on Health, Food Security and Nutrition (COMUSSAN) to coordinate implementation of the Zero Hunger Pact.
+The City Council, represented by the council member for health, chaired the Commission and provided legal backing for its activities.

 The implementation of the Zero Hunger Pact in the municipality of Tajamulco is a good example of how a national policy can be adopted and implemented locally through cooperation among different sectors.